Specialties

 - General

-- List pulmonary and pleural complications of blunt, sharp and explosion related chest trauma (CR3)
+- Learn pulmonary and pleural complications of blunt, sharp and explosion related chest trauma (CR3)

-- Describe the extent of the pleural cavity and the consequences of pleural injuries (CR2)
+- Understand the extent of the pleural cavity and the consequences of pleural injuries (CR2)

-- Describe the diagnosis of a haemothorax (CR3)
+- Describe the diagnosis and management of haemothorax

 - General